Homophily and wealth inequality shape mitigation behavior in coupled social-climate models: Methods and Model

 Where $g_0=2$ is the maximum growth rate, $T_{opt}=28\degree$C is the optimal temperature for vegetation growth, and $\beta=10$ is the half-width of the growth versus temperature curve \cite{fushu:23}.
 Finally, $T$ represents the actual temperature, and is represented as follows:

-Importantly, $T_v$ represents the temperature under full forest coverage conditions.
-Additionally, $a=5$ represents the difference between surface temperatures in barren and completely forested regimes---that is, the temperature cost of losing all vegetation in the forest.
+Importantly, $T_v$ represents the temperature under full forest coverage conditions. \begin{LineLabel}{addingdetail} As in \cite{fushu:23}, we call this term the ``ambient temperature''. \end{LineLabel} ~Additionally, $a=5$ represents the difference between surface temperatures in barren and completely forested regimes---that is, the temperature cost of losing all vegetation in the forest.

 \cite{fushu:23} contains a detailed explanation of this forest model in isolation, so we will postpone further discussion of the vegetation model to subsection 2.3, where the coupling with the social dynamic model will be detailed.